-NOTE 2: The Node-level Energy Consumption information received from OAM could be used by EIF for all the UEs being served by the NF Node.
-Also, if the EIF has subscriptions from one or more Consumer NFs for the same UE, the Node-level Energy Consumption information received from OAM could be used by EIF for one or more Consumer NFs that subscribed to the EIF.
+NOTE 2: The Node-level Energy Consumption information received from OAM could be used by EIF for all the UEs being served by the same NF or Node.
+If the EIF has subscriptions from one or more EIF Service Consumers for the same UE or different UEs, the Node-level Energy Consumption information for one NF or Node is requested from OAM only once for all the subscriptions and it is used by the EIF for the calculations of the information required to provide the energy consumption information to these one or more EIF Service Consumer that subscribed to the EIF.